scanny/python-pptx/docs/dev/analysis/shp-hyperlink.rst

 (left) clicking and another for rolling over with the mouse.
 These are independent; a run or shape can have one, the other, both, or neither.
-These are the two hyperlink types reported by the Hyperlink.type attribute and using enumeration values from MsoHyperlinkType.
+These are the two hyperlink types reported by the Hyperlink.type attribute and using enumeration values from `MsoHyperlinkType`.

 A "true" hyperlink in PowerPoint is indicated by having no `action` attribute on the `a:hlinkClick` element.
 The general hyperlink mechanism of storing